Cornell University

 Cornell University is located in Ithaca, New York.
 It is a private not-for-profit, 4-year or above institution.

 From Wikipedia: Cornell University is a private Ivy League land-grant research university based in Ithaca, New York, United States.
 The university was founded in 1865 by Ezra Cornell and Andrew Dickson White.
 Since its founding, Cornell has been a co-educational and nonsectarian institution.
 As of fall 2023, the student body included over 16,000 undergraduate and 10,000 graduate students from all 50 United States states and 130 countries.
 The university is organized into eight undergraduate colleges and seven graduate divisions on its main Ithaca campus.
 Each college and academic division has near autonomy in defining its respective admission standards and academic curriculum.
 In addition to its primary campus in Ithaca, the university administers three satellite campuses, including two in New York City, the medical school and Cornell Tech, and one in Education City in Al Rayyan, Qatar.
 Cornell is one of three private land-grant universities in the United States.
-Among the university’s eight undergraduate colleges, four are state-supported statutory or contract colleges through the State University of New York system, including the College of Agriculture and Life Sciences, the College of Human Ecology, the Industrial Labor Relations School, and the Jeb E. Brooks School of Public Policy.
+Among the university’s eight undergraduate colleges, four are state-supported statutory or contract colleges through the State University of New York system, including the College of Agriculture and Life Sciences, the College of Human Ecology, the Industrial and Labor Relations School, and the Jeb E. Brooks School of Public Policy.
 Among Cornell’s graduate schools, only the Veterinary Medicine College is supported by New York state.
 The main campus of Cornell University in Ithaca spans 745 acres (301 ha).
 As of October 2024, 64 Nobel laureates, 4 Turing Award winners, and 1 Fields Medalist have been affiliated with Cornell.
 Cornell counts more than 250,000 living alumni, which include 34 Marshall Scholars, 33 Rhodes Scholars, 29 Truman Scholars, 63 Olympic Medalists, 10 current Fortune 500 CEOs, and 35 billionaires.

 Overview of institution